goFrendiAsgard/zaruba/README.md

 * You might have several Typescript applications in your project.
 And to start those applications, you need to perform `npm install && tsc && npm start`.
 This means that your Typescript applications __share similar behavior__.

-There should be a way to declare and run your tasks accurately and easily.
+There should be a way to declare and run your tasks with ease.

 ## 💡 Solution